 Coal is holding back Germany’s transition to clean energy

-Germany’s share of wind and solar has almost doubled since 2015 and it now produces 53% of its electricity from clean sources.
-However, despite coal generation falling by 31% over that same period, it still accounted for 29% of Germany’s electricity in 2021.
+Germany’s share of wind and solar has almost doubled since 2015 and it now produces about half of its electricity from clean sources.
+However, despite coal generation falling by 34% over that same period, it still accounted for 31% of Germany’s electricity in 2022.

 Germany’s coal generation looms dark over its climate credentials.
-While other European nations have announced coal phase-out dates of 2030 and earlier, Germany’s new government has yet to legislate to bring forward its 2038 coal exit.
+Germany has yet to legislate to bring forward its 2038 coal exit, although the new government has announced plans to phase out coal “ideally” by 2030.
 A rapid shift away from coal is needed for Germany to align with 1.5C.